All Episodes

 common factor, the reason why people jog, the reason why

 we work out, the reason you know.
-I've said in

-past episodes about like advanced breathing techniques and sexual activity,
+Past episodes about like advanced breathing techniques and sexual activity,

 like anything that causes you, yes, anything that causes you